minicomp/wax_tasks/docs/iiif.md

 ## Configuration

-You will need to make a directory `_iiif_source` in the root of your Jekyll site.
+You will need to make a directory `iiif` in the the `_data` folder of your Jekyll site.
 Next, you will need to make a folder for each iiif collection inside that, and put your collection's full size source images inside.

 For example:

 ```
 .
+└── _data
-└── _iiif_source
+    └── iiif
         ├── collection_1
         |   ├── c1-item1.jpg
         |   └── c1-item2.jpg
         └── collection_2
             ├── c2-item1.jpg
             └── c2-item2.jpg
 ```

 This will generate a directory `iiif` in the root of your site that includes all the tiles and iiif json: